-At the end of November 2023, there were 29 commercial banks (13 with majority Polish ownership and 16 with majority foreign ownership), 492 co-operative banks and 34 branches of foreign credit institutions operating in Poland.
-The banking sector was dominated by commercial banks, which together held 93 per cent. of the sector's total assets, 43 per cent. of which belonged to foreign-controlled subsidiaries and branches of credit institutions.
+At the end of November 2024, there were 29 commercial banks (12 with majority Polish ownership and 17 with majority foreign ownership), 489 co-operative banks and 33 branches of foreign credit institutions operating in Poland.
+The banking sector was dominated by commercial banks, which together held 93 per cent. of the sector's total assets, 42 per cent. of which belonged to foreign-controlled subsidiaries and branches of credit institutions.
 Co-operative banks, which are numerous but small, formed Institutional Protection Schemes in 2016, and since then have been progressing towards integration and thus improving their competitive position in relation to commercial banks.
-Concentration of the market, although increasing, was still moderate - the market share of the five largest banks in the sector's assets amounted to 59 per cent.
+Concentration of the market, although increasing, was still moderate - the market share of the five largest banks in the sector's assets amounted to 60 per cent.
 Three domestic banks performed services abroad, either through a subsidiary or a branch; however, the scope of this activity was fairly limited and did not influence the overall financial results of the sector.

-Profits of the Polish banking sector in 2023 were historically high in nominal terms.
-The return on equity ("ROE") and return on assets ("ROA") also increased compared to 2022 with an annualised ROE in September 2023 of 14.8 per cent. and annualised ROA in November 2023 of 0.91 per cent.
-At the end of 2023, ROE for banks listed on the WSE exceeded their cost of capital.
-The main reason behind improved profitability was an increase in banks' net interest margin (to 3.4 per cent. in November 2023, from 2.89 per cent. in 2022).
-Another factor was the low cost of credit risk (annualised ratio of net provisions to loans outstanding was 0.46 per cent. in September 2023, 10 basis points less than in 2022).
+Profits of the Polish banking sector in 2024 were historically high in nominal terms.
+The annualised return on equity ("ROE") and return on assets ("ROA") also increased compared to 2023, reaching 16.8 per cent. and 1.4 per cent. respectively in November 2024.
+In 2024, ROE for banks listed on the WSE exceeded their cost of capital.
+The main reason behind improved profitability was an increase in banks' net interest margin (from 3.5 per cent. in 2023 to 3.8 per cent. in November 2024).
+Another factor was the low cost of credit risk (annualised ratio of net provisions to loans outstanding was 0.34 per cent. in September 2024, 12 basis points less than in 2023).
 On the other hand, banks continued to create provisions for the legal risk relating to the legacy of foreign currency ("FX") housing loans (loans taken out by Poles in foreign currencies - in particular, in Swiss Francs - to take advantage of lower interest rates, but who subsequently struggled to meet the costs of servicing the loan when the value of the Swiss Franc surged against the złoty).
-There were no significant one-offs affecting net profits in 2023.
+There were no significant one-offs affecting net profits in 2024.

-The post-pandemic recovery in lending to the non-financial sector in the second half of 2021 gradually slowed down, and at end of 2022 the annual growth rate of loans turned negative.
-In December 2023, the annual growth rate of corporate loans was 1.6 per cent., consumer loans 2.3 per cent. and residential housing loans -2.9 per cent. (of which złoty-denominated housing loans stood at 2.2 per cent. and foreign currency-denominated housing loans -23 per cent., year-on-year).
-Since mid-2023 the demand for PLN housing loans was growing due to the introduction of the government programme "Safe housing loan 2%", in which the borrower pays interest of 2 per cent. (plus fee) only and the rest is subsidised by the Government.
-At the start of 2024 the programme was suspended due to funding depletion, but it is expected to be replaced by a new schedule.
+In December 2024, the annual growth rate2 of corporate loans was 5.3 per cent. and consumer loans 6.0 per cent., and residential housing loans 3.8 per cent. (of which złoty-denominated housing loans stood at 8.4 per cent., and foreign currency-denominated housing loans -21.2 per cent., year-on-year).
+From mid-2023 until 2024 Q1 the demand for PLN housing loans was high on the back of the government programme "Safe housing loan 2 per cent.", in which the borrower pays interest of 2 per cent. (plus margin) only and the rest is subsidised by the Government.
+At the start of 2024 the programme was suspended due to funding depletion, and at this point there is no information about new government initiatives in this field.
 On the other hand, the rate of decline in FX housing loans increased substantially due to regular loan amortisation and due to the implementation of voluntary agreements concerning FX housing loans between banks and borrowers eliminating the legal risk for the bank and FX risk for the borrower.
-In 2023 the ratio of loans to the non-financial sector to GDP decreased to approximately 34 per cent.
+Banks' costs were also increased by the extension of the loan repayment holidays until the end of 2024.
+In 2024 the ratio of loans to the non-financial sector to GDP decreased by 0.3 percentage points to approximately 33.5 per cent.